ljj898/CMDFD-Dataset-and-Deepfake-Detection/README.md

 ## Contents

 1. **Code**
    - The source code used for the experiments described in the paper.
-This includes scripts for training and evaluating the proposed models.

 2. **CMDFD Dataset**
    - The proposed Cross-Modal Deepfake Dataset (CMDFD) is available for download via [this link](https://drive.google.com/drive/folders/198w2kdRmf64lrELJ2H1df66PFJmb64DG).